Skip to content

 The ≈ Symbol

-Notes with TET frequencies display before their value:
+Notes with TET frequencies display before a fractional approximation of the value:

 This indicates:

-• The value is irrational (infinite non-repeating decimals)
+• The value is irrational (cannot be expressed as an exact fraction)

 • Internally, the value is stored as a SymbolicPower (exact algebraic form)